cambridge-ceu/CEU-matters/docs/web.md

 is based on `/public/societies/sample/flask/app.py`.

-There is a driver progeam, `/public/societies/sample/run-python.sh`.
+There is a driver program, `/public/societies/sample/run-python.sh`.

 ## Socket